Tendinopathy 1

 Recovery time varies.
 Early tendon pain may improve within weeks when load is adjusted early.
 Longer-standing tendinopathy may take several months.

-The best timeline depends on the tendon involved, how long symptoms have been present, your strength, and your work or sport demands.
+Your timeline depends on the tendon involved, how long symptoms have been present, your strength, and your work or sport demands.
+A runner, lifter, tradie, and office worker may all need different load plans.

 Frequently Asked Questions